mrmichaelrb/hassio-addons/lftp_mirror/DOCS.md

 - The default timeout and retry settings used by LFTP may cause a mirror operation to hang for long periods of time, so it is recommended that more reasonable values always be specified in the `net_max_retries`, `net_reconnect_interval_base`, and `net_timeout` options.
 - The `loop` option may cause a mirror option to hang, so it is recommended that that this option be avoided.
 - Some LFTP settings and mirror options are not natively supported, however the `more_lftp_settings` and `more_mirror_options` options allow use of unsupported settings and options.
+- Mirroring will fail with `Fatal error: Certificate verification` if your remote server does not have a certificate signed (and not revoked) by a known Certificate Authority, or if the specified hostname (or IP address) in the `site` does not match the name in the certificate.
+This can be remedied by setting `verify_ssl` to false.

 ## Support